william-spongberg/BoomerangFooMod/README.md

 - Juggernaut: It's a 1 versus all battle, where the juggernaut has awesome powers.
 Take them down to become the new juggernaut.
 - Survive 'Till Dawn: There is one player with weapons and the rest must run away.
 - Team Golden: Join teams for Golden Boomerang.
 Your team must collectively hold onto the boomerang to score.
+- Slaughter House: Set the number of lives players can have!
 2. Custom game settings
 - Match length: Set any number of points to win.
 - Rapid powerup spawns: The powerup spawn rate can be boosted.